cucapra/pollen/slow_odgi/README.md

 1. Segments that had sequences longer than `3` characters have been chopped, repeatedly if needed.
 2. All segments have been renumbered.
 3. Paths have been adjusted.
 4. Old links have been adjusted and new links added (for reasons given in the comments).

 #### `crush`
+If sequences contain consecutive instances of the placeholder nucleotide `N`, replaces them with a single `N`.

 Given the graph
 ```
-S	1	ANNN
+S	1	ANNNN
-S	2	NTTN
+S	2	NNTNN
-S	3	NGGG
+S	3	NGGGG
 ```
 running `crush` gives
 ```
 S	1	AN
-S	2	NTTN
+S	2	NTN
-S	3	NGGG
+S	3	NGGGG
 ```
-That is, "runs" of `N` have been swapped out for single instances of `N`.
 Observe that this is entirely intra-segment; we did not treat the end of S2 and the beginning of S3 as a contiguous "run".

 #### `degree`
+Generates a table summarizing each segment's _node degree_.

 Given the graph
 ```